ninjasource/audio-i2s-sdmmc-nrf5340-async/README.md

 rustup target add thumbv8m.main-none-eabihf
 ```

+Copy the `zane.lc3` file to the root folder of a `FAT32` formatted microSD card which goes in the sd card reader above.

-Note that a forked version of embassy is used for `i2s` functionality as well as a forked version of the embedded-sdmmc-async library for async SD card reading.
+Note that a forked version of the embassy library is used for `i2s` functionality as well as a forked version of the embedded-sdmmc-async library for async SD card reading.
 See Cargo.toml for more details.

 ## Other notes

 You can use the `lc3-codec` repo to create your own LC3 encoded files from wav files if you like.
+See examples section.
-Just make sure the filenames are no more than 8 characters long (including the extension) to play nicely with the FAT filesystem driver.
+Just make sure the filenames are no more than 8 characters long (including the extension) to play nicely with the FAT32 filesystem driver.

 ## Credits

 The audio file is a recording from the late jazz musician, Zane Musa.
-The piece was chosen because it contains both a wind instrument and castanets.
+The piece was chosen because it contains both a wind instrument (high spectral resolution) and castanets (high temporal resolution).